vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 <div class="mermaid">
     flowchart TD
-    State -- reward=1 --> State
+    State1 -- reward=1 --> State1
-    State -- reward=0.1 --> State
+    State1 -- reward=0.1 --> State1
 </div>

-In this case, we if we're making the right decision, we still get reward 2, so the value of the state is still 2
+In this case, we if we're making the right decision, we still get reward 2, so the value of the state is still 2.

 ## Bellman Equation